On exact solutions for quantum particles with spin S= 0, 1/2, 1 and de Sitter event horizon: Asymptotic behavior and flat space-time limit

-In connection with that limiting passage from the curved to flat space-time, one point of noticeable importance for the~following should be noted.
-Because of the~curved metric (\ref{2.2}) practically coincides with the~flat (Minkowski's) one as soon as one gets far enough from the horizon ($ 0 \leq r << \rho $), one might expect little difference between ''`curved'' and ``flat'' solutions of the~respective (scalar particle's) equations: $ f_{curve}(r) \approx f_{flat}(r) \; . $ Being applied to a~solution of the kind of extending ones, that claim can be formulated as follows: the approximation
+In connection with this limiting procedure to flat space-time, an important point should be stressed.
+Because the~curved metrics (\ref{2.2}) in fact coincides with the~flat one as the region is sufficiently far from the horizon ($ 0 \leq r << \rho $), one might expect a little difference between {\em curved } and {\em flat} solutions of the~respective (scalar particle's) equations: $ f_{curve}(r) \approx f_{flat}(r) \; . $ This statement can be formulated mathematically as

-is quite valid.
-However, as will be seen, such a suggestion is not completely right: some limitations accompanying (\ref{4.13}) will be readily discerned.